SimulCat/VRCShaders/README.md

 # Shaders
-Unity shaders used to create wave interference patterns in VRC worlds
+Lightweight Unity shaders I used to create wave interference patterns in VRC Worlds that use the quest